iancoleman/chrome-passwordmaker/README.markdown

 # Chrome PasswordMaker Pro

+This is a fork that I wanted to experiment with using a single input for the password.
+However, the existing 'keep master password hash' makes this functionality an inferior implementation of that feature.

 ![Dummy Screenshot](http://img405.imageshack.us/img405/6676/bildschirmfoto20100418u.png)

 The only thing that kept me from switching to chrome completly was a missing port of the <a href="http://passwordmaker.org/">passwordmaker.org</a>